IBM/gguf/README.md

 1. Click the "Publish release" button.

-At this point, you can observe the CI/CD workflows being run by the GitHub service "runners".
-Please note that during heavy traffic times, assignment of a "runner" (for each workflow job) may take longer.
+At this point, you can observe the CI/CD workflows being run by the GitHub service "runners". *Please note that during heavy traffic times, assignment of a "runner" (for each workflow job) may take longer.*

 To observe the CI/CD process in action, please navigate to the following URL:

 - https://github.com/IBM/gguf/actions

-and look for the name of the tag you entered above in the workflow run title.
+and look for the name of the `tag` you entered for the release (above) in the workflow run title.

-**Note**: It is common to see some jobs "fail" due to network or scheduling timeout errors.
-In these cases, you can go into the failed workflow run and click on the "Re-run jobs" button to re-trigger the failed job(s).
+**Note**: It is common to occasionally see some jobs "fail" due to network or scheduling timeout errors.
+In these cases, you can go into the failed workflow run and click on the "Re-run failed jobs" button to re-trigger the failed job(s).